janus-idp/backstage-plugins/plugins/feedback/README.md

 </details>

-## Features
+### Key Features

-- List all the feedbacks and bugs for the services globally.
+- List all the feedbacks and bugs for the componnets on global page.
-- List all the feedbacks and bugs for each entity.
+- List all the feedbacks and bugs for each component on entity page.
-- Create Bugs, Feedbacks directly on JIRA and mail.
+- Create Bugs, Feedbacks directly on JIRA and also sends a mail to reporter.
-- Unique feedback links for each feedback
+- Unique feedback links for each feedback.
 - Works with all knex supported databases.

-## Requirements
+### Requirements

-- Make sure that [feedback-backend](../feedback-backend) plugin is configured prior to this.
+- Make sure that [feedback-backend-plugin](../feedback-backend) is configured prior to this.

-## Plugin Setup
+### Plugin Setup

 1. Install the plugin in your environment